 What type of language should I use?
 Sharp concise sentences that make for targeted paragraphs.
 High-quality writing and proofing skills.
 Have a friend proofread your letters Avoid overuse of “I” and pay special attention and try to have a natural flow between paragraphs.
 Here are some useful words/phrases.

 What is the correct layout of a cover letter?
 In general, cover letters are one side of typed A4 and are set out like a formal business letter.
 The letter should be about three to four paragraphs long with each separated by a single line.
 Do not indent the paragraphs as this is considered old-fashioned.
-Bullet points can be effective when highlighting specific skills or competencies that match the employers' requirements.
-See here for some examples.
+You can use bullet points to clearly ifentify skills, qualifcations or attributes that the employer has outlined in the job description.
+Click HERE for examples.

 - Opening Paragraph: introduce yourself briefly and, if appropriate, tell them which job you are applying for and where you saw the advert.
 Inform the employer at this point of the degree/course title you are studying/have studied; it’s relevance to the role applied for, and possibly your classification if graduated.